chaya-tn/Revision_MKT_Innovation/Revision_MKT_Innovation.md

 Business model innovation: profitable business to maximize value creation

 Radical (change the basic principle of the product dramatically ) vs Incremental (improvement of existing solution)
-- Techno: skill&resources to develop new innovative product
+- Techno: skill & resources to develop new innovative product
 - Usage*: customer behavior
 - BM*: eco-system that will be able to deliver the value proposition